knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

 Refresh and try it again!
 Awesome, we see it print out an object with an ``access_token``.
 This is the big difference between the Implicit flow and the Authorization Code grant types.
-With Authorization Code, this step returns an authorization code, which we then still need to exchange for an access token by making an API request.
+With Authorization Code, this step returns a code, which we then still need to exchange for an access token by making an API request.
 But with Implicit, the access token is given to us immediately.

 Choosing Authorization Code versus Implicit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~